dfberry/rust-on-azure-container-apps/README.md

 1. In terminal at root of project, run `bash ./scripts/azd-provision-with-environment.sh`.
 This creates the Azure resources and copies a few key environment variables from the privisioning process into the root `.env`.
 1. In terminal at root of project, run `bash ./scripts/create-github-azure-credentials.sh`.
 This creates the secrets you need to deploy from the GitHub workflow file, `./.azure/workflows/build-and-deploy.yaml`, and adds them to your GitHub repo.
 1. Go to the GitHub repository and trigger the workflow manually to deploy to Azure Container Apps.
+1. In **a new terminal** at root of project, run `bash ./scripts/stream-logs.sh` to see the Rust Axum server logs as requests are made.
 1. In terminal at root of project, run `bash ./scripts/get-url.sh`.
 This displays the URL to access your app.
 1. Paste the URl in a browser to see the app.